 - After serving his time and upon his release, Yazid was re-arrested on vague allegations by the authorities under the Prevention of Terrorism Act (POTA).

 - Yazid challenged his detention under POTA before the advisory board but was unsuccessful.

 - At no point in time was Yazid found guilty of being a terrorist or spreading terrorist ideology.

 Hence, it is unfair to compare Yazid’s case with the LTTE case without an appreciation of all the facts.
 If at all, Yazid’s case is another clear example of how SOSMA and POTA could be abused by the authorities.
 To question why Yazid is being released is unfair to him.

 The objection against SOSMA and POTA should be premised upon human rights principles and not based on this kind of comparison.

-Those who oppose laws that allow for detention without trial should oppose its use against all, including Yazid Sufaat and the LTTE detainees, regardless of race, religion, or political ideology.
+Those who oppose laws that allow for detention without trial should oppose its use against everyone, including Yazid Sufaat and the LTTE detainees, regardless of race, religion, or political ideology.

-Excerpts from this article were cited by Malaysiakini.
+Excerpts from this article were quoted by Malaysiakini.